anelendata/anelendata.github.io/source/_posts/elt-google-cloud-storage-bigquery.md

 1. The extraction process won't have to change when the schema changes.
 2. The transformation process can take advantage of the massively-parallel execution by the modern data warehouse.

-In the rest of this post, I would like to demonstrate the business impact, especially with speed, when we adopt ELT approach.
+In this post, I would like to demonstrate the business impact, especially with speed, when we adopt ELT approach.

 ## ELT with BigQuery and Cloud Storage
 In Google Cloud Platform, it is very easy to do ELT with